 I thought I’d wait a little while before commenting on Carlo Cudicini’s accident because some things are more important than football and I would have looked a right mug if I’d gone wading in with my opinions and he’d ended up having his leg amputated.

 My first thought when I heard of the accident was surprise at the news that Cudicini was riding a motorbike.
-Though I wasn’t sure, I’d assumed that footballers would be heavily discouraged from whizzing around on two wheels, much as you’d expect them to be discouraged from taking up hand-gliding as a hobby.
+Though I wasn’t sure, I’d assumed that footballers would be heavily discouraged from whizzing around on two wheels and sticking to hobbies like playing with make money apps on their phones, much as you’d expect them to be discouraged from taking up hand-gliding as a hobby.

 It turns out that Tottenham have claimed that our players are indeed banned from riding motorbikes and no one knew that he even had one.
 I must admit I find this a little far fetched considering that he was on his way to the training ground at the time of the accident, but maybe he parked it round the corner most days and pretended to be knackered from the walk.